 The following items relate to the whole of the UK, particularly England, and give general guidance on using maps as historical sources.

-J B Harley.
-Maps for the local historian: a guide to the British sources.
-London: The Standing Conference for Local History / National Council for Social Service, 1972.
+- 'Maps for the local historian: A guide to the British sources', by J B Harley (London: The Standing Conference for Local History / National Council for Social Service, 1972).

-David Smith.
-Maps and plans for the local historian and collector: a guide to the types of maps of the British Isles produced before 1914.
-London: Batsford, 1988.
+- 'Maps and plans for the local historian and collector: A guide to the types of maps of the British Isles produced before 1914', by David Smith (London: Batsford, 1988).

-- 'Historians' guide to early British maps: a guide to the location of pre-1900 maps of the British Isles preserved in the United Kingdom and Ireland.
-London: Royal Historical Society, 1994.
+- 'Historians' guide to early British maps: A guide to the location of pre-1900 maps of the British Isles preserved in the United Kingdom and Ireland', edited by Helen Wallis and Anita McConnell (London: Royal Historical Society, 1994).